AlexsLemonade/reproducible-research/instructor_notes/08_working-with-branches.md

 At the end of this activity, workshop attendees should be able to:

 * Understand the concept of `git` branches and how to make them
-* Manange more than one branch with independent sets of changes
+* Manage more than one branch with independent sets of changes

 ## Before demonstration